deajan/osync/README.md

 Also, osync uses pidlocks to prevent multiple concurrent sync processes on/to the same master / slave replica.
 Be sure a sync process is finished before launching next one.
 You may launch concurrent sync processes on the same system but only for different master replicas.

-Currently, it has been tested on CentOS 5, CentOS 6, Debian 6.0.7, Linux Mint 14, 15 and 16, Ubuntu 12.04 and Ubuntu 12.10, and FreeBSD 8.3.
+Currently, it has been tested on CentOS 5.x, 6.x, 7.x, Debian 6.0.7, Linux Mint 14, 15 and 16, Ubuntu 12.04 and 12.10, and FreeBSD 8.3.
 Some users report MacOS X to work good, but some tests are still needed.
-Windows is supported via MSYS environment.
+Microsoft Windows is supported via MSYS environment.

 ## Installation